top of page

 More often, it's the bad policies or poor implementation of the companies who buy chatbot tech, hoping to save money on live customer service.
 The WSJ article listed several chatbot weaknesses, which I counter below.

 This is not the bot.
 The chatbot would LOVE to give you a short, clear answer to your question, but the company you're dealing with hasn't created one.
-Instead, they've taught their bot to link to the tome of blather it sends you to.
-There may be a good reason for this, but more likely either the culture or experience level at the organization hasn't thought through how to best serve you, the customer, with the bot it bought to do so.
-Most bots can summarize massive amounts of text into a clear response using AI, and even allow for human editing to fine-tune the details.
+Instead, they've taught their bot to link you to the tome of blather it sends you to.
+There may be a good reason for this, but often it's just that the organization hasn't thought through how to best serve you, the customer, with the bot it bought to do so.
+Using AI, most bots can instantly summarize massive amounts of "help" material into a clear response to your question and even allow for human editing to fine-tune the details.
 But the bot is going to do what it's taught to do.

 #2: Chatbots Take Too Long to Connect Me with a Human